Faizan-9077/profile-mapper/README.md

    ```sh
    npm start
    ```
-   The app should be accessible at `http://localhost:4000` or the forwarded GitHub Codespaces URL.
+   The app should be accessible at `http://localhost:4000` or the forwarded GitHub Codespaces URL

 ## Technologies Used
 - **React** (Frontend framework)